Lab 5: Databases

 \i /data/<filename>.sql;

-Add each of the 6 commands to entrypoint.d/02_insert.sql
+Add each of the 6 commands and their output to entrypoint.d/02_insert.sql

 .